 This current research shows how acupuncture has a positive result on pain relief: https://discover.dc.nihr.ac.uk/portal/article/4000672/acupuncture-shown-to-have-benefits-for-treatment-of-some-chronic-pain?utm_content=buffered7fb&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer

 This patient has Bell’s Palsy, a condition of sudden facial paralysis that can last many months and cause extreme discomfort.
 The photo shows part of her third acupuncture treatment within two weeks of developing the condition.
 She can already close her left eye again, her mouth has returned to the normal position, swelling has gone in the cheek and chin and feeling has returned.
 She is also taking an individually tailored granulated Chinese herbal formula.

-Does acupuncture hurt?
-There is minimal sensation usually, no more than a mosquito bite or the pressure of a fingernail on the skin as they are very thin.
+There is minimal sensation sometimes, no more than a mosquito bite or the pressure of a fingernail on the skin as they are very thin.
 Usually the pressure of the guiding tube is felt more than the needle insertion.
 A quick feeling can be detected when the Qi is activated, which fades and may leave a lovely tingle while the needles are working.

 This chart displays evidence based reviewed conditions for Acupuncture.